There are a lot of issues you should consider when choosing your presidential candidate. Nuclear weapons policy should be one of them. Why?

 Nuclear weapons present one of two existential threats to all life on earth.

-The President of the United States sworn in January 20, 2021, whomever he or she may be, will be in charge of an active arsenal of about 4,000 nuclear weapons.
+The President of the United States sworn in January 20, 2021 will be in charge of an active arsenal of about 4,000 nuclear weapons.

 The President of the United States asserts the sole authority to launch nuclear weapons — and can do so first in a conflict, without asking Congress for permission.